Hollis Price

 Hollis Price (born October 29, 1979) is an American basketball coach and former professional basketball player.
 He is currently an assistant coach for the University of Houston men's basketball program.

 College career

 Price played college basketball at the University of Oklahoma from 1999 to 2003.
 He helped to lead the Sooners to the Final Four in 2002.
 He is widely regarded as one of the best basketball players to come out of the University of Oklahoma since Wayman Tisdale.

 Professional career

 He previously played for BC Lietuvos Rytas of Lithuania's LKL, ALBA Berlin of Germany, Le Mans Sarthe Basket of France, and CB Sevilla of ACB.
-In the Euroleague 2007-2008, Price was the top scorer of the BC Lietuvos Rytas and its main play maker.
+In the 2007–08 Euroleague season, Price was the top scorer of the BC Lietuvos Rytas and its main play maker.
 Price was the first player signed by Dynamo Moscow following the hiring of coach David Blatt.

 He joined Olimpia Milano in 2009.
 In February 2010 Price moved to Artland Dragons.
 On August 3, 2010, he returned to ALBA Berlin by signing a one-year contract, but was released in February 2011.